NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 ### Set google-services.json File

 4. Publish google-services.json and register in the App

-* Enter the application ID in the [Android Package Name] field.</br>
+* Enter the application package name in the [Android Package Name] field.</br>
-i.e.) com.nifcloud.AndroidAdvancePushApp * package name of the current project
+i.e.) mbaas.com.nifcloud.advancepush * package name of the current project

 ---